-Eating refined sugar to excess is literally doing the opposite of tip number 6, and will likely lead to eating too many calories.
-As Brad Pilon says, the reason carbs make us fat is because they are awesome and thus easy to overeat.
+This is one of the most commonly spouted weight loss tips, and for good reason.
+Eating refined sugar to excess is literally doing the opposite of tip number 6 and will likely lead to eating too many calories.
 Most people would benefit immensely by reducing refined sugar intake.
 A little here and there is permissible, but not too much.

 8. Lift Weights

-Lets get real: People don’t really care about actually losing weight, they are about looking like they’ve lost weight.
 One of the best ways to look leaner than you actually are is to put on some muscle.
 Besides, initial strength training positively correlates with virtually every health marker in existence.
 Initial strength training doesn’t take much time either, maybe two or three 30-45 minute sessions a week.
-Starting Strength or something similar is a good basic program to start with.

 9. Use Caffeine